-- Saturday School or Friday Night School Detention, is a disciplinary sanction that is used at the discretion of the building administrator.
-Saturday School Detention is used as an alternative to after-school detention, out-of-school and in-school suspensions/detentions.
-Saturday School Detention takes place on Saturday mornings for three hours.
-Students are required to bring books (and any other necessary materials) and spend the entire morning studying.
-An Adult Supervisor is present in the room at all times.
-Saturday School rules will be provided to each student as needed. - 2.
+- Friday Night School Detention is a disciplinary sanction that is used at the discretion of the building administrator.
+Friday Night School Detention is used as an alternative to afterschool detention, out-of-school and in-school suspensions/detentions.
+Students are required to bring books (and any other necessary materials) and spend the afternoon studying.
+An Adult Supervisor is present in the room at all times. - 2.
 An attempt will be made to contact the parent within twenty-four hours of stated suspension. - 3.
 Disciplinary sanctions for violation of Rule 5 (Tobacco, Drugs, and Alcohol) may be reduced if the student receives professional assistance.
-Professional assistance may include, but not be limited to, an alcohol/drug education program; assessment with follow through based on the assessment findings; counseling; outpatient treatment; or inpatient treatment.
+Professional assistance may include, but not be limited to, an alcohol/drug education program; assessment with follow through based on the assessment findings; counseling; outpatient treatment; or inpatient treatment. - 4.
+If a student's presence poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process, the Superintendent, or other administrators, may remove